syncfusion-content/angularjs-docs/angularjs/DatePicker/Behavior-Settings.md

 ---
 layout: post
-title: Behavior Settings
+title: Behavior Settings in AngularJS Datepicker control | Syncfusion
-description: behavior settings
+description: Learn more about behavior settings in Syncfusion AngularJS Datepicker control, its elements, and more.
 platform: AngularJS
 control: Datepicker
 documnetation: ug
 ---

-# Behavior Settings
+# Behavior Settings in AngularJS Datepicker

 ## Set Value